preetisawant/cloud-foundry/add-serv-inst.md

 3. Expand the corresponding view to see all the CFEE spaces where that service instance has been added.
 If that service instance has not been added to the CFEE space where the application is deployed, select **Add** from the menu at the row's far right to make the service instance available in the target CFEE space.
 4. Go to the menu located in the far right of the row corresponding to the CFEE/space where the service instance is available, and select **Bind application**.
 5. In the __Bind application__ dialog select the application you want to bind.
-6. The application is now bound to the service instance in the CFEE space where the application is deployed.
-You can expand the row to corresponding row in the table to see the bound applications in the CFEE space.
+6. The application is now bound to the service instance.
+You can expand a service instance in the table to see the applications bound to it (in a specific CFEE space).

 To bind an application to a service instance from the __Services__ page of a CFEE space: